murrahjm/jekyll-now/_posts/2018-5-14-PSFreeBurritos.md

 ![progress bar](/assets/img/posts/PSFreeBurritos/debug10.gif)

 Muahahahahahaa!!
 Gimme those free burritos baby!
-Packaged all up now we've got ourselves a script.
+Packaged all up now we've got ourselves a script!
 Well, I've got a script.
 But I want everyone to have free burritos.
 Like a burrito fairy or something.
 Up to this point we've been interacting with our saved JSON file.
 It works, but it's not the most user friendly thing in the world.
-Ideally anyone using this tool would be able to craft their own JSON file by answering survey questions, without the need for a fiddler trace and all that.
+Ideally we'd anyone using this tool would be able to craft their own JSON file by answering survey questions, without the need for a fiddler trace and all that.
 The next section will focus on all that.
 But in the meantime all that debugging left me famished.
 Time for a burrito snack!

 # The Survey